simple2d/simple2d/README.md

 Of course, you can always just download or clone this repo and run `make && make install`.
 This obviously won't check for installed dependancies, which is why the script above is helpful.

-Once installed, use the command-line utility to update Simple 2D, check for issues, output the libraries needed to compile applications, and more.
-Run `simple2d` to see all the available commands and options.
+Once installed, use the `simple2d` command-line utility to update Simple 2D, check for issues, output the libraries needed to compile applications, and more.
+Run `simple2d --help` to see all available commands and options.

 ## Running Tests